Singularities of the Chern-Ricci flow: Introduction

-In the previous paragraph, we studied the behavior of the Chern-Ricci flow at finite singularity time.
+In the previous paragraph, we studied the behavior of the Chern--Ricci flow at finite singularity time.
 It is natural to ask whether the flow can pass through this singularity.
-To do this, we must define weak solutions of the Chern-Ricci flow starting from degenerate initial currents on a compact complex variety with mild singularities.
-Several geometric contexts are encountered in the minimal model program, which require us to treat the case of complex variety with Kawamata log terminal (klt) singularities.
-From an analytic point of view, the latter naturally leads one to deal with densities that are allowed to blow up while belonging to $L^p$ for some exponent $p > 1$ whose size depends on the algebraic nature of the singularities.
+To do this, we need to define weak solutions of the Chern--Ricci flows starting from degenerate initial currents on a compact complex variety with mild singularities.
+This leads us to consider several geometric settings arising in the minimal model program, particularly the case of complex varieties with Kawamata log terminal (klt) singularities.
+From an analytic point of view, this situation naturally involves densities that may blow up but still belong to $L^p$ spaces for some exponent $p > 1$ whose size depends on the algebraic nature of the singularities.